kolbasky/LinkRouter/README.md

 - `arguments` – command-line arguments; `{URL}` is replaced with the original link, `$1`, `$2`… are replaced with capture-group contents

 You can handle any protocol (mailto, ssh, steam, spotify, etc.).
 Just add the protocol to `global.supportedProtocols` and re-run `--register`.
+You can set global.logPath to enable logging.
+Maybe absolute ot relative to exe file.
+Leave empty to disable (default).

 Here's a sample config to get the idea.
 Notice, that all backslashes `\` have to be escaped like this `\\` in JSON.